mattcone/markdown-guide/cheat-sheet.md

 layout: default
 title: Markdown Cheat Sheet
 description: A quick reference to the Markdown syntax.
-last_modified_at: 2020-06-19
+last_modified_at: 2020-07-31
 ---

 ## Overview

 This Markdown cheat sheet provides a quick overview of all the Markdown syntax elements.
-It can't cover every edge case, so if you need more information about any of these elements, refer to our reference guides for [basic syntax](/basic-syntax) and [extended syntax](/extended-syntax).
+It can't cover every edge case, so if you need more information about any of these elements, refer to the reference guides for [basic syntax](/basic-syntax) and [extended syntax](/extended-syntax).

 ## Basic Syntax